olgazju/data_analytics_dashboard_starter_kit/README.md

 <details>
   <summary>Click here to see Docker setup</summary>

-  This project utilizes Docker Compose to run Streamlit frontend.
-Follow these instructions to build and start the application using Docker Compose.
+  #### Steps to Run the Application

-  Ensure Docker and Docker Compose are installed on your machine.
+  1. Ensure Docker and Docker Compose are installed on your machine.
 You can download and install [Docker](https://www.docker.com/products/docker-desktop/) from Docker's official website.

-  - #### Steps to Run the Application

-  1. **Navigate to the Project Directory**:
-  Open a terminal and navigate to the root directory of the project where the `docker-compose.yml` file is located.
+  2. Navigate to the Project Directory: Open a terminal and navigate to the root directory of the project where the `compose.yaml` file is located.
-  2. **Build and Start the Containers**:
-  Run the following command to build the Docker images for both the frontend and backend services and start the containers:
+  3. Run the following command to build the Docker image for the frontend app and start the containers:

       ```bash
-      bashCopy code
       docker-compose up --build

       ```

       This command will:

-      - Build the Docker images for the `streamlit` app using its Dockerfile.
+      - Build the Docker image for the `streamlit` app using its Dockerfile.
       - Start the containers and run the applications.

 </details>